 Female Human Animal

-Shot in the real-life contemporary art world, Female Human Animal is a psycho-thriller about a creative woman disenchanted with what modern life — and modern men — have to offer her.
+Shot in the real-life contemporary art world, Female Human Animal is a psycho-thriller about a creative woman disenchanted with what modern life has to offer her.

 The Tate Gallery recently staged a retrospective of the surrealist Leonora Carrington (1917- 2011), famously the lover of Max Ernst.
 Novelist Chloe Aridjis, who knew the artist from her native Mexico, was made guest curator of the exhibition.

 Set between the real-life curation of the Tate show and something more fantasised, 'Female Human Animal' sees Chloe increasingly disappointed by her milieu — and increasingly haunted by Carrington’s strange artworks.
 When an elusive, brooding man seems to offer more, Chloe begins to pursue him, but is she hunter, or hunted?
 Enabled by Carrington’s own defiantly mysterious mythology, she descends into a world of obsession.

 Deftly weaving fact and fiction, 'Female Human Animal' is a darkly romantic fantasia of a woman who goes beyond societal norms.